 - As with movies, please refrain from computer use on school nights.

-- GBRSS teachers request no video games or online gaming under any circumstances, regardless of type of device used.
+- BWS teachers request no video games or online gaming under any circumstances, regardless of type of device used.

 Cell Phones and Handheld Devices

-- GBRSS teachers request that children not be provided with cell phones, iPhones or personal audio/video devices.
+- BWS teachers request that children not be provided with cell phones, iPhones or personal audio/video devices.

 - On occasions when a cell phone may be needed for a child’s parental communication, please notify the class teacher in advance.